 ADOT conducts vehicle title and registration activities for the subrecipient agency as a part of the ADOT-led procurement process.
-In order that ADOT may act on behalf of the subrecipient for these transactions, a signed Power of Attorney must be submitted to MPD.

-In order to ensure proper use of grant-funded equipment throughout the useful life, ADOT holds a first lien on all equipment in the amount of the federal share of the equipment cost.
+In order to ensure proper use of grant-funded equipment throughout the useful life, ADOT holds a first lien on all equipment.
 The lien extends through the useful life of the capital equipment.

-Subrecipients are expected to use equipment throughout its useful life or the duration of their contract.
+Subrecipients are expected to use equipment throughout its useful life.
 When vehicles have reached the end of their useful life, subrecipients are required to submit a lien release request to ADOT.
 Subrecipients must not sell, discard, transfer, or dispose of equipment without a formal lien release approval from ADOT.
 ADOT holds the original vehicle title.
-This enables ADOT to retrieve the vehicle if the agency discontinues operations or fails to fulfill contractual requirements.
+This enables ADOT to retrieve the vehicle if the agency discontinues operations or fails to fulfill grant agreement requirements.